-When travelling along the South coast from Reykjavík you start by hopping on bus 12 from Reykjavík.
-Southern Iceland is generally considered to be the area from Reykjavík to Höfn.
+When travelling along the South coast from Reykjavík, you start by hopping on the bus nr.
+12 from Reykjavík.
+Southern Iceland is generally considered to be the area from Reykjavík to The Glacier lagoon.
 This area has a lot to offer with its green country side, volcanoes, glaciers and waterfalls.
-On the way, we drive through the beautiful country side, stop in several small villages and other sites such as waterfalls and the Glacier lagoon.
+On the way, we drive through the beautiful country side, stop at several small villages and other sites such as waterfalls and of course the breathtaking Glacier lagoon called Jökulsárlón.
 You can hop off at any bus stop and take all the time you need to explore as long as you stay with in the operation time frame.

 Hveragerði (07:55) Bus stop in front of Info Centre and Campsite

-Hveragerði is a town located 45 km to the east of Reykjavík with about 2.500 residents.
+Hveragerði is a town located 45 km east of Reykjavík with about 2.500 residents.
 This town is known for its many greenhouses and is often called the Flowertown.
-The greenhouses are heated by hot water from volcanic hot springs and in Hveragerði you will find the horticultural department of the Agricultural University and located in the town centre is a Geothermal Park.
+The greenhouses are heated by hot water from volcanic hot springs and in Hveragerði you will find the horticultural department of the Agricultural University and located in the town center there is a Geothermal Park.
 In an active geothermal area, you can always expect some earthquakes.
 Hveragerði has an earthquake exhibition with an earthquake simulator where you can feel the impact of a quake, +6 Richter, that hit the town in 2008.
-In the hills above the town is a marked hiking trail where you can hike through geothermal area with hot springs all around you and bathe in a warm river.
+On the hills above the town, there is a marked hiking trail where you can hike through the geothermal area with hot springs all around you and bathe in a warm river.
 In Hveragerði you will find a swimming pool, camping place, grocery stores, several restaurants, hotels and guesthouses.